CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Semantic

 Property IDs, names, and descriptions do not imply semantic meaning within the data format.
 To provide such a meaning, properties may be assigned a semantic (`semantic`).
-A semantic is an identifier describing how the property's content should be interpreted, according to an external or application-specific semantic specification.
+A semantic is an identifier, containing only uppercase alphanumeric and underscore characters, indicating how the property's content should be interpreted.
+Semantic identifiers should be defined according to an external or application-specific semantic specification.

 > **Example:** Common semantic definitions might include temperature in degrees Celsius, time in milliseconds, or mean squared error (MSE).